Learn more about bioplastics with information straight from the experts.

 Natur-Ware® cutlery is certified biobased and certified compostable

-Look for the BPI (Biodegradable Products Institute) certification logo on products to ensure they are truly compostable
+Look for the BPI (Biodegradable Products Institute) certification logo on products to ensure they are truly compostable.

 Fragmentation is the first step in this process when we notice material turning into smaller pieces.

-The label “compostable” gives structure to the definition of biodegradability – specifying time frame (180 days) and environment (industrial compost facility).
+The label “compostable” gives structure to the definition of biodegradability – specifying the time frame (180 days) and environment (industrial compost facility).

-Compostability: Complete assimilation within 180 days in an industrial compost environment.
+Compostability – Complete assimilation within 180 days in an industrial compost environment.

-Converting atmospheric carbon into petroleum through biomass takes millions of years, whereas releasing the carbon from the petroleum back in the environment takes only 1-10 years.
+Converting atmospheric carbon into petroleum through biomass takes millions of years, whereas releasing the carbon from the petroleum back into the environment takes only 1-10 years.
 The imbalance between the rates of carbon fixation and carbon release makes the use of petroleum to produce fuels and plastics completely unsustainable from an environmental perspective.